Frequently Asked Questions

 The COVID-19 vaccine and administration of the vaccine are covered as Prescribed Minimum Benefits (PMB) without using your day-to-day benefits.

-Bankmed members on all plan types are covered for COVID-19 test.
-The cost of the test is covered from the Insured Benefits (RISK), as long as the test meets the National Institute for Communicable Diseases (NICD) protocol and you're referred by a Healthcare Professional.
+Bankmed members on all Plan types are covered for COVID-19 test.
+The cost of the test is covered from the Insured Benefits (Risk), as long as the test meets the National Institute for Communicable Diseases (NICD) protocol and you're referred by a Healthcare Professional.
 You are covered for the test whether the result is negative or positive.

 You are also covered for a COVID-19 test if you've received authorisation to go to hospital, as long as a Healthcare Professional refers you.